mitramir55/Recommender-systems/README.md

 * We could use the last n donations of each user for the test set
 * Add the popular project method.
+* We can only focus (filter) projects related to one grade.

  *Doing a random split would not be fair, as we could potentially be using a user’s recent reviews for training and earlier reviews for testing.* [link](https://towardsdatascience.com/deep-learning-based-recommender-systems-3d120201db7e)